This post may include affiliate links; see our disclosure policy.

 • Any other orange liqueur

-The Japanese Slipper is an easy cocktail for two reasons: it’s got just 3 ingredients, and it’s equal parts.
+The Japanese Slipper is an easy cocktail for two reasons: it has just 3 ingredients, and it’s equal parts.
 So, it’s easy to remember when you’re measuring!
-You do have to mix it up in a cocktail shaker, but that’s all there is to it.
+You have to mix it up in a cocktail shaker, but that’s all there is to it.
 Here are the basic steps:

 • Add ingredients to a cocktail shaker and shake.
 Add 2 handfuls ice and shake until cold.
 Don’t have a cocktail shaker?
 You can use a mason jar with a cover.

 • Strain and garnish.
-Strain the drink into a cocktail glass (use any type of strainer if you don’t have a cocktail shaker).
-Then garnish with a cocktail cherry: it’s traditional to have it rest at the bottom of the glass.
+Strain the drink into a cocktail glass (use any strainer if you don’t have a cocktail shaker).
+Then garnish with a cocktail cherry — it’s traditional to have it rest at the bottom of the glass.

-The Japanese Slipper is actually constructed more similarly to classic cocktails of the past than a 1980’s drink!
-The Cointreau and lemon harken back to sour cocktails of the 1920’s.
-And the Midori…well, there are a few great drinks with that bright green liqueur too!
+The Japanese Slipper is constructed more similarly to classic cocktails of the past than a 1980s drink!
+The Cointreau and lemon harken back to sour cocktails of the 1920s.
+And there are a few great drinks with that bright green liqueur, Midori, too!
 Here are a few related drinks to try if you love this one:

-• Cosmopolitan The Cosmo stars vodka, cranberry, lemon and Cointreau: and has a very similar vibe!
+• Cosmopolitan: This Cosmo stars vodka, cranberry, lemon, and Cointreau, and has a similar vibe!

-• Sidecar One of the most famous classic sour cocktails, it stars Cognac, lemon and Cointreau.
+• Sidecar: One of the most famous classic sour cocktails, starring Cognac, lemon, and Cointreau.

 When to serve a Japanese Slipper

-The Japanese Slipper is classy cocktail to impress all your friends!
+This classy cocktail is sure to impress all your friends!
 Try it as a:

 • Happy hour drink